The Son of God Is Lord over All

 When we describe the earth as a planet, we unwittingly declare that we think the earth is wandering from its assigned place, instead of having a stable, God-given, fixed position.

-Furthermore, if we call the earth a planet and part of the heliocentric system, we reveal that we think that we are held in the grip of Helios (Satan), along with the other “planets” that have wandered from our assigned place of following God.
-Interestingly, all the other “wanderers” are all named after false gods.
-This is intentional.
+Furthermore, if we call the earth a planet and part of the heliocentric system, we reveal that we think that we are held in the grip of Helios (Satan), along with the other “planets” that have wandered from their assigned place of following God.
+I suspect that this is intentional.
 It sets us up to see reality in terms of pagan gods and goddesses and glorifies the prince of darkness.
 In much the same way the pagan names of the days and months are repeated over and over, even by us Christians who know better but are “captive” to the system.

 firmament